Flat 60% off

 4. Origin Code: IGP routes are preferred over EGP, and EGP routes are preferred over incomplete routes.

-5. Multi-Exit Discriminator (MED): It determines the preferred exit point for traffic leaving the AS, Lower BGP MED attribute configuration value is preferred.
+5. Multi-Exit Discriminator (MED): It determines the preferred exit point for traffic leaving the AS.
+A lower BGP MED attribute configuration value is preferred.

-Prefix list is a route filtering mechanism used in BGP and with other protocols based on IP address prefixes.
-A prefix list is created by a name and with a sequence number for example
+A prefix list is a route filtering mechanism used in BGP and with other protocols based on IP address prefixes.
+A prefix list is created by a name and with a sequence number, for example

 !